Introduction

 Responsibilities of a Freelance Salesforce Developer

-To meet the wants of their clients, “freelance Salesforce developers” do a lot of different tasks.
+To meet the wants of their clients, “freelance Salesforce developers” do many different tasks.
 Their duties often combine with those of in-house developers, but they work independently.
 Here are a few standard things to do:

 Making Custom Apps: